 Aging well.
 That's our goal.

-Practically this means giving children and young people the just right challenge to build necessary skills for cognitive, social, physical, emotional and sensory development and progress, but also the confidence to feel good about what they’re engaging in for healthy development and self-concept.
+Practically this means giving children and young people the just right challenge to build necessary skills for cognitive, social, physical, emotional and sensory development and progress, but also making opportunities available for them to develop the confidence to feel good about what they’re engaging in for healthy development and self-concept.
 It also means constant and clear communication with parents and guardians, caretakers, teachers and other adults engaged in the child or youth’s life to problem-solve strategies to support their ability to thrive where life takes them.
 In the evaluation process, we recognize that while standardized assessments can be useful in hypothesizing the reasons for difficulties in certain areas of occupational performance, other factors such as environment, attention, motor planning, understanding and following directions and task approaches impact occupational performance and participation and are important to evaluate in context.

 Originally known as OT for Kids, Young & Well started in 2001 as a sole private occupational therapy office with Bonnie Eisenson, MS, OTR/L in Rockville, Maryland.
 In 2009 Bonnie relocated